- Email:

 - IU Bloomington

-I earned my B.A. from Ohio Wesleyan University, where I performed research on anti-predator behavior in house wrens (Troglodytes aedon) and nesting ecology in black-throated sparrows (Amphispiza bilineata) under the mentorship of Dr. Dustin Reichard and Dr. Laurie Anderson.
-Outside the lab, I can be found working on DIY projects, training for my first triathlon, or reading on my patio.
+I earned my B.A. from Ohio Wesleyan University in 2023.
+As an undergraduate, I studied anti-predator behavior in house wrens (Troglodytes aedon) and nesting ecology in black-throated sparrows (Amphispiza bilineata) under the mentorship of Dr. Dustin Reichard and Dr. Laurie Anderson.
+Outside the lab, I can be found working on DIY projects, being active outdoors, or reading on my patio.